-Recalling the mass misery of the recently-concluded Crimean War, medical professionals wanted to avoid similar problems in the upcoming conflict.
-Intense lobbying by a group of influential medical professionals convinced the Secretary of War that the military needed an advisory board on health matters.
-He drafted an order establishing the United States Sanitary Commission, and on June 13, 1861, President Lincoln signed the order (see signature page below).
+Recalling the mass off-battlefield misery of the recently-concluded Crimean War in Europe (i.e., disease killing more soldiers than battlefield weapons), medical professionals wanted to avoid a similar situation in the upcoming conflict.
+Intense lobbying by a group of influential medical professionals convinced the Secretary of War Simon Cameron that the military needed an advisory board on health matters.
+Secretary Cameron drafted an order establishing the United States Sanitary Commission, and on June 13, 1861, President Lincoln signed the order (see signature page below).
 Part of the order reads:

-At the beginning of the war, the Union Army was organized by state: soldiers were collected into camps that were under authority of the state that sent them, and each state had its own idea about how to manage the health of the soldiers — some were acceptable, some were not.
+One of the major challenges faces by the new Sanitary Commission was that the Union Army was organized by state: soldiers were collected into camps that were under authority of the state that sent them, and each state had its own idea about how to manage the health of the soldiers — some were acceptable, some were not.
 In general, “Gross neglect prevailed…” (p.
 25, Stillé ).

 As the war progressed and the number of casualties climbed into the hundreds of thousands, the organization by state became a major issue as each state’s hospital would be reserved for soldiers from that state, requiring much additional transportation of the wounded to find the right hospital4.